Perkedel/After-Church/Documents/Misc/Homestuck Family Feud.md

 Schmitty: Gunung, HAAH??
 Exploding (giggle going to burst) 🤣🤣🤣, Volcano?!?!

-Info: everyone knows one eternal meme about this animation of Exploding Volcano / Gunung Meledak which was ever thought once upon a time, by an original direct parent Dasandimian long time ago (it was Bjaukt, a comedian & jester for Dasandim kingdom, still alive today and is head advisory for Dasandim Broadcasting Alliance), spread through telepathy, and cause who received this laugh uncontrollably for atleast about 30 minutes.
-There is this volcano, it vibrates virgorously, then it explodes hilariously, fast, & cartoonishly where its shrapnels flies everywhere in spherical trajectory to the top where shape and form from.
+Info: everyone knows one eternal meme about this animation of Exploding Volcano / Gunung Meledak which was ever thought once upon a time, by an original Dasandimian born directly from Dasan & Andim long time ago (it was Bjaukt, a comedian & jester for Dasandim kingdom, still alive today and is head advisory for Dasandim Broadcasting Alliance), spread through telepathy, and cause who received this laugh uncontrollably for atleast about 30 minutes.
+There is this volcano, viewed from perpendicular, align center view.
+The volcano vibrates virgorously, then it explodes hilariously, fast, & cartoonishly where its shrapnels flies everywhere in spherical trajectory to the top where shape and form from.
 Now it leaves only a big stump, that the top contains the volcano underneath like gates of hell.

 Huaves: (Indian head wobble)↪️↩️↪️↩️↪️↩️↪️↩️↪️↩️↪️↩️↪️↩️↪️↩️↪️↩️↪️↩️↪️↩️↪️..